iam-Mai/shannarong-cv/README.md

 ____________________________

 #### Education
-Florida Institute of Technology, Melbourne, FL (May 2019)\
+Florida Institute of Technology, Melbourne, FL (Aug 2019 - May 2019)\
 Bachelor of Science in Computer Science, magna cum laude with GPA 3.85

 ____________________________